ai2es/miles-guess/docs/source/torch.md

 - `-m, --mode`: Set the training mode to 'none', 'ddp', or 'fsdp' (optional)

 Example:
-`python trainer.py -c config.yml -m ddp -l 1`
+`python trainer.py -c config.yml -m none -l 1`

+Running distribued mode:

+`torchrun [options] trainer.py -c config.yml -m ddp`

+`torchrun [options] trainer.py -c config.yml -m fsdp`

 The YAML configuration file should contain settings for the model, training, data, and pbs or slurm settings.
-For distributed training, set the `mode` in the config file or use the `-m` argument to specify 'ddp' or 'fsdp', and use the `-l` flag to submit jobs to PBS or manually set up your distributed environment.
+For distributed training, set the `mode` in the config file or use the `-m` argument to specify 'ddp' or 'fsdp'.
+Use the `-l` flag to submit jobs to PBS or manually set up your distributed environment.
+If you plan to use more than 1 node, you may need to customize the torchrun for your system.
+FSDP is relatively hard to set up automatically, you will need to choose the model/data sharding policy on your own.

 For more detailed information about configuration options and advanced usage, please refer to the code documentation and comments within the script.

+[Optional]
-Once a model is trained, then run
+Once a model is trained, if you would like to load the model after-the-fact and predict on the training splits, run

 `python applications/predict_regressor_torch.py -c <path-to-config-file> [-l] [-m <mode>]`